Florida Medical Clinic Offers 2 Options to Request Medical Records

 Is there a charge for receiving copies of my medical record?

-Mail $0.12 per page for paper copies including postage and tax
+By Mail: $0.12 per page plus postage and tax

 You can save money by asking for specific documents such as most recent lab results rather than the entire record.
 Some medical offices may charge a nominal copying fee.